Signatures of deconfined quark phases in binary neutron star mergers: Merger Dynamics

 The BLQ EOS provides the quark fraction $\mathrm{Y_q}$ as a function of the matter temperature $\mathrm{T}$, density $\mathrm{\rho}$, and electron fraction $\mathrm{Y_e}$, i.e. $\mathrm{Y_q = Y_q(\rho, T, Y_e)}$.
 As the dynamics of the phase transition takes place in and around the core of the remnant, where $\mathrm{Y_e}$ does not exceed 0.15 (see figure \ref{fig:2D}), it is reasonable to approximate the full phase diagram of the EOS with a two dimensional analog obtained by averaging $\mathrm{Y_e}$ over the range $\rm{Y_e}\in[0.0, 0.15]$.
 We remark that this is done for illustrative purposes only and that no such approximation is made in the simulations.
 There are no qualitative differences between the $\rm{Y_e}$-averaged $\langle\rm{Y_q}\rangle$ and $\rm{Y_q}$ in the range of $\rm{Y_e}$'s considered here.

 The result of this procedure constitutes the background color map used in figure \ref{fig:probe}.
 The figure also shows the thermodynamic trajectory of a Lagrangian tracer particle from our fiducial binary.
 This particle is representative of the evolution of the tracer particles that are located in the inner 7.3 km of the remnant.
 Before the merger, corresponding to negative times and coordinate distances larger than $\sim 7\ {\rm km}$, the particle is in the hadronic phase.
 As the stars merge, matter undergoes repeated cycles of compression and expansion, during which it crosses the phase boundary repeatedly.
 After a few oscillations, the remnant becomes unstable and starts to collapse.
 Matter is compressed to large densities and BH formation takes place.
 As the tracer evolves, the radial distance oscillates between $4~\rm{km}$ and $6~\rm{km}$ from the remnant's centre, signifying that as the tracer is moving in and out of the quark phase, it is also moving in and around the remnant's core.
 Finally, just before the final collapse, the tracer particle is found in the hadron-quark mixed phase of the EOS.
 The occurrence of mixed quark phases is a consequence of modelling the phase transition by imposing global charge neutrality or the Gibb's construction.
+Gibb's construction was also utilized in the work by Blacker et al. \cite{Blacker:2020nlq} which resulted in mixed quark phases with different onset densities (at $T=0$) in their quark EOSs.
 This is an important difference with respect to the models used in some of the earlier works \cite{Most:2018eaw, Most:2019onn}, in which the transition to pure quark matter occurred within a narrow range of densities and temperatures.

 The presence of matter repeatedly crossing the phase boundary is generic across our set of simulations.
 Such a behavior was expected to take place on the basis of the analysis of thermodynamic trajectories from simulations that employed purely hadronic EOSs \cite{Hanauske:2019qgs}.
 It is now confirmed for the first time in our work.
 This process is also illustrated in figure \ref{fig:Yq_rho_t}, where we show the evolution in time for the quark fraction and density for two tracer particles: one from the $1.3325\ \msun - 1.3325\ \msun$ binary and one from the $1.482\ \msun - 1.259\ \msun$ binary.
 We find that the oscillations in $\rm{Y_q}$ correlate with the density oscillations.
 This suggests that the phase boundary traversal is triggered by the oscillations of the remnant after its formation.
 Indeed, we find that the density oscillations in the tracer particles closely track those of the maximum density.
 These density oscillations either culminate in BH formation or are damped over a timescale of ${\sim}10{-}20\ {\rm ms}$ \cite{Bernuzzi:2015opx}.